 During the year ended December 31, 2016, the Company funded \$2.8 million of previously committed capital to existing portfolio companies.
 During the year ended December 31, 2016, the Company funded \$118.0 million of investments in portfolio companies for which it was not previously committed to fund.
 During the year ended December 31, 2015, the Company funded \$52.4 million of previously committed capital to existing portfolio companies.
 During the year ended December 31, 2015, the Company funded \$208.2 million of investments in portfolio companies for which it was not previously committed to fund.
-During the year ended December 31, 2014, the Company funded \$1.5 million of previously committed capital to existing portfolio companies.
-During the year ended December 31, 2014, the Company funded \$214.8 million of investments in portfolio companies for which it was not previously committed to fund.
+During the year ended December 31, 2015, the Company funded \$208.2 million of investments in portfolio companies for which it was not previously committed to fund.
+During the year ended December 31, 2014, the Company funded \$1.5 million of previously committed to fund.
+During the year ended December 31, 2014, the Company funded \$1.4 million of investments in portfolio companies for which it was not previously committed to fund.
 In addition to investing directly in portfolio companies, the Company may assist portfolio companies in securing financing from other sources by introducing portfolio companies to sponsors or by leading a syndicate of investors to provide the portfolio companies with financing.
 During the year ended December 31, 2016, the Company did not lead any syndicates and did not assist any portfolio companies in obtaining indirect financing.
-During the year ended December 31, 2014, the Company assisted one company in securing financing from other sources as part of a loan syndication.
-During the year ended December 31, 2014, the Company assisted one portfolio company in securing financing from other sources.
+During the year ended December 31, 2014, the Company in securing financing from other sources as part of a loan syndication.
+During the year ended December 31, 2014, the Company is securing financing from other sources.